jhpyle/docassemble/_docs/config.md

 you will need to do a complete restart of the system for the change to take effect.
 (That is, `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.)

+## <a name="signature pen thickness scaling factor"></a>Scaling factor for thickness of signature line

+If you think the line thickness of users' signatures is either too thick or too thin, you can set the `signature pen thickness scaling factor`.
+If you want a 10% thicker line, set `signature pen thickness scaling factor` to 1.1.
+If you want a 50% thinner line, set it to 0.5.

+{% highlight yaml %}
+signature pen thickness scaling factor: 0.5
+{% endhighlight %}

 ## <a name="png resolution"></a><a name="png screen resolution"></a>Image conversion resolution